 Victoria Lovell has had years of camp-counsellor experience and has directed a number of outdoor education pursuits both in Canada and Switzerland.
 Victoria is accredited as an International Primary Curriculum ‘Leader for Learning’ and has implemented brain-friendly learning and internationalism in all areas of the JFK School.

-Erin Carter - Program Director
+Jason Mackinnon - Program Director

 Our English-speaking staff members are either professional teachers, skilled international and Swiss ski instructors, or experienced camp counsellors.
 Our staff training program emphasizes the need for close supervision, safety and awareness of the needs of each individual child.